alinush/alinush.github.io/_posts/2024-06-13-keyless-blockchain-accounts-on-aptos.md

 {: .note}
 Google's own bottom line depends on their ability to protect their OpenID Connect (OIDC) secret keys which secure your keyless account because **those same keys secure the widely-used "Sign in with Google" flow** all across the web!

+### I have a very fast [zk]VM, why don't you use it?

+Switching to an (actual) zkVM[^zkzk] would be amazing for a lot of reasons:
+ 1. **NP relation implementation is trivial**[^actually] and likely bug-free
+ 1. It would allow us to do **client-side proving** by removing the training wheels
+ 1. It would most-likely only need a **one-time universal setup** (or even a **transparent setup**!)

+Currently, we use [Groth16](/groth16) to prove our $\approx$ 1.5 million[^unreasonable-confidence] R1CS [NP relation](#zk-relation-keyless-authentication).
+The main reasons we chose this **circuit-based** zkSNARK, in order of relevance, are:
+ 1. **Fast verification time**
+    - Currently, a size-3 multipairing and a size-14 Poseidon-BN254 hash
+    - In a way, even this is too slow for us
+    - We cannot afford to make it slower because it translates to higher TXN gas costs for our users
+ 2. **Small proofs**: currently $2\cdot 32 + 64 = 128$ bytes

+Unfortunately, circuit-based SNARKs have a few drawbacks:
+ 1. **Extremely bug-prone circuit implementation** of the NP relation
+    - $\Rightarrow$ need to formally-verify circuit $\Rightarrow$ need additional FV expertise, adds complexity and slows down our circuit development time
+    - Until FV is ready, we have to enable [training wheels](/training-wheels) and rely on a proving service
+ 2. **Slow proving time**
+    - $\Rightarrow$ horrendously-slow to auto-scale our proving service $\Rightarrow$ must over-provision resources $\Rightarrow$ drives up costs (plus, DoS risks)
+    + e.g., it takes 25 seconds to prove the keyless relation using `snarkjs` on a Macbook M1 Pro in the browser
+        + $\Rightarrow$ even if we remove the training wheels, we need faster proving time to do client-side proving
+ 3. Some schemes, such as Groth16, require a **circuit-specific trusted setup**
+    - $\Rightarrow$ need MPC ceremony $\Rightarrow$ this adds operational complexity (e.g., find a high # of participants, spin up MPC coordination services, offer support to people who are having trouble contributing, publicly-reveal ceremony transcript)

+Therefore, switching to [zk]VMs would only make sense if it:
+ - [ ] preserves the **fast verification time**
+      + There is a bit of wiggle room here, but not too much: maybe 1.5x to 2x slower
+ - [ ] preserves the **small proofs** of Groth16
+      + There is more wiggle room here: maybe we can 10-50x the proof size
+ - [ ] **speeds up proving time** (over Groth16)
+ - [ ] preserves the **zero-knowedge** property
+ - [ ] adds **no new exotic security assumptions**
+      + e.g., a SNARK-friendly hash function that has been published less than 5 years ago
+ - [x] it is a universal setup scheme
+      + All [zk]VMs seem to meet this requirement

+#### Why not wrap a nozkVM proof?

+Note that "wrapping" a nozkVM proof will likely not satisfy the fast proving time requirement.
+Why?
+Wrapping only makes sense if it does not add too much overhead: e.g., when proving really large relations (e.g., 15M R1CS constraints)
+But the keyless relation is small: 1.5M R1CS constraints.
+As a result, most of the proving time would be spent wrapping.
+Furthermore, parameterizing the nozkVM to be more wrapping-friendly (e.g., via SNARK-friendly hashes) would likely slow down the nozkVM proving and/or add funky assumptions to our system.

+This, of course, could change very soon.
+(And I hope it does!)

 <!--
 #### But what if I am really important and Google steals my keyless account?